 Instead, the blood passes through a hole between the right and left atrium.
 In the left atrium, it mixes with oxygen-rich blood returning from the lungs.
 This mix of oxygen-rich and oxygen-poor blood is then pumped out into the body from the left ventricle.
 This causes the oxygen level in the blood to be lower than normal.

-In people with tricuspid atresia, the lungs receive blood either through a hole between the right and left ventricles (described above), or through maintenance of a fetal vessel called the ductus arteriosus.
+In people with tricuspid atresia, the lungs receive blood either through a hole between the right and left atria (described above), or through maintenance of a fetal vessel called the ductus arteriosus.
 The ductus arteriosus connects the pulmonary artery (artery to the lungs) to the aorta (main artery to the body).
 It is present when a baby is born, but normally closes by itself shortly after birth.

 - Bluish color to the skin (cyanosis) due to low oxygen level in the blood